Medical College Admission Test (MCAT) 2015

 At Penn, we have positioned our program to prepare Pre-Medical students for the changes to the MCAT 2015 and changing medical school requirements.
 The Pre-Health advising team is your best resource for current information on changing required and recommended coursework for medical school admissions.
 Our advisors review your academic record and assist you in outlining course selection and sequencing from the wide array of undergraduate courses at Penn.
 In addition, Pre-Health students at Penn have access to test prep discounts via institutional partnerships with Kaplan Live Online and The Princeton Review.

-Learn more about our preparation and student resources for the roll out of MCAT2015.
 The Association of American Medical Colleges also provides information about changes to the MCAT and resource materials.

 Application to medical school

 Each year the majority of our students are applying to medical school: allopathic (MD), osteopathic (DO) and/or MD/PhD programs.
 Every applicant to medical school needs to complete the MCAT.
 The MCAT, offered January-September, is a computerized test that provides a mechanism for medical schools to assess all applicants on a single criterion.
 This is an important part of your credentials.

 The MCAT requires extensive preparation, and should only be taken after all the basic science courses are completed.
 The test is arduous, and students should begin preparing for this exam months in advance.
 While many students prepare successfully on their own, commercial test preparation services are easily available to Penn students.

 Detailed information about the test can be found on the Association of American Medical Colleges (AAMC) website.

 In addition to reviewing medical school admission websites, the following professional resources are very valuable when it comes time to navigate medical school admission requirements and how to develop your school list when it comes time to apply to medical school: